akshay-1705/Mocker/README.md

 - Maven
 - HttpClient

+## Env variables
+- Before you start setting up the application there is one thing to note.
+Database and http configurations are picked ENV variables.
+You need to set the ENV variables in order to run the application.
+Here is the list of them:
+1. SPRING_DATASOURCE_URL
+2. SPRING_DATASOURCE_USERNAME
+3. SPRING_DATASOURCE_PASSWORD
+4. HTTP_ENDPOINT (This endpoint will be called after saving the post to DB and response will be returned)

 ## Setup Instructions
 1. Clone the repository to your local machine.
 2. Install PostgreSQL and create a database named `your_database_name`.